zyndagj/BSMAPz/README.md

 python methratio.py -s /home/tools/samtools -t 1 -d arab.fa -o meth.txt bsmap_sample.sam
 ```

-> Note: For overlapping paired hits, nucleotides in the overlapped part should be counted only once instead of twice.
+> Note: The original version of methratio.py counted overlapping regions of reads twice when using BSP input.
+We recommend re-running all methylation extraction if you utilize the BSP format.

-methratio.py can correctly handle such cases for SAM format output, but for BSP format it will still be counted twice,
+When read pairs overlap, methratio.py will trim off the overlapping region of the read with the lower index.
-because the BSP format does not contain mapping information of the mate.
+In the future, we hope to analyze both pairs at once so we can employ the `samtools mpileup` method like [MethylDackel](https://github.com/dpryan79/MethylDackel#a-note-on-overlapping-reads).

 ### methdiff.py